 What eCommerce platform to use: Open source or proprietary?

-There are basically two options here.
+There are basically two solutions used by an auto parts website builder.
 Open source software is generally “free” (but requires a lot of work to customize and make functional, so “free” is not really true) or proprietary.
-Proprietary platforms are exclusive to specific website builders; they create manage their own platforms.
+Proprietary platforms are exclusive to a specific auto parts website builder; they create manage their own platforms.
 Some proprietary platforms are marketed as Software as a Service (Saas) platforms, and are enabled with a monthly service or licensing fee.

 There’s no “best” way to go.
 Open source platforms give you the option to choose from many developers, even from around the world.
 There are thousands of developers that work with the most popular open source platforms such as WordPress or Magento.